iamhankai/attribute-aware-attention/readme.md

 <img src="./fig/title.png" width="70%" height="70%">

-We have presented fine-grained classification, person re-id, image retrieval in the paper.
+We have presented results of **fine-grained classification**, **person re-id**, **image retrieval** tasks, including CUB-200-2011, Market-1501, CARS196 datasets in the paper.
 Here is the example of fine-grained classification.
 For detailed results, refer to the [original paper](https://dl.acm.org/citation.cfm?id=3240550) or [ArXiv](https://arxiv.org/abs/1901.00392).

 ### Usage